OakLoaf/VoidWarp/README.md

   yMax: 0
   # message: The message that is displayed in chat when you are teleported
   message: "<grey>Teleported to <yellow>%location%</yellow>."
-  # commands: Commands to be ran when in the region (Note: Only valid if mode is "COMMAND") (COMMANDS CURRENTLY ONLY RAN AS PLAYER)
+  # commands: Commands to be ran when in the region (Note: Only valid if modeType is "COMMAND") (COMMANDS CURRENTLY ONLY RAN AS PLAYER)
   commands: [ ]
-  # warps: A list of warps (Note: Only valid if mode is "WARP", "ESSENTIALS_WARP" OR "HUSKHOME_WARP")
+  # warps: A list of warps (Note: Only valid if modeType is "WARP", "ESSENTIALS_WARP" OR "HUSKHOME_WARP")
   warps: [ ]
-  # whitelist: Sets whether the warps list is a whitelist or blacklist (Note: Only valid if mode is "WARP")
+  # whitelist: Sets whether the warps list is a whitelist or blacklist (Note: Only valid if modeType is "WARP")
   whitelist: true
 ```